Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

 \subsection{Curves and valuations}

 Examples of field extensions of $k$ together with $k$-valuations are given by algebraic varieties defined over $k$.
-In particular, pick $X \subset X(\G)$ an irreducible component of the character variety, its function ring $k[X]$ is a domain, and we denote by $k(X) = \operatorname{Frac}(k[X])$ its quotient field, called the \textit{function field} of $X$.
-It is a general fact that this field is a $k$-valuated field, with valuations corresponding to hypersurfaces $W \subset X$.
-We will be interested in the case where $X$ is one dimensional, and we refer to \cite{Ful} for details on what follows : there exists an unique curve $\h{X}$, which is smooth and compact, called the \textit{smooth projective model} of $X$, with a birational map $\nu : \h{X} \dashrightarrow X$ that is an isomorphism between open subsets and induces a canonical field isomorphism $\nu^* : k(X) \xrightarrow{\sim} k(\h{X})$.
+In particular, pick $X \subset~X(M)$ an irreducible component of the character variety, its function ring $k[X]$ is a domain, and we denote by $k(X) = \operatorname{Frac}(k[X])$ its quotient field, called the \textit{function field} of $X$.
+It is a general fact that this field is a $k$-valuated field, with valuations corresponding to divisors $W \subset X$ (codimension one subvarieties).
+We will be interested in the case where $X$ is one-dimensional, and we refer to \cite{Ful} for details on what follows: there exists an unique curve $\h{X}$, which is smooth and compact, called the \textit{smooth projective model} of $X$, with a birational map $\nu\colon \h{X} \dashrightarrow X$ that is an isomorphism between open subsets and induces a canonical field isomorphism $\nu^*\colon k(X) \xrightarrow{\sim} k(\h{X})$.
 There is a homeomorphism

 where the set of valuations is endowed with the cofinite topology. \begin{remk} When the context will be clear, a curve $X$ being given, we will often denote by $v$ a point in the smooth projective model $\h{X}$. \end{remk}